apereo/cas/cas-server-documentation/installation/Pac4j-Authentication.md

 in a CAS authentication handler and used for authentication.

 ## Dependency
-Support is added by including the following dependency in the Maven WAR overlay:
+Support is added by including the following dependency in the WAR overlay:

 ```xml
 <dependency>